benlcollins/rails_api_testing_examples/readme.md

 end
 ```

-This should save with 3 runs and 4 assertions "..."
+This should save with 3 runs and 4 assertions:

 ```
 ...